vmleon/oci-autoscaling-getting-started/README.md

 Finally, create an instance pool on all the Availability Domains of your region.
 (Some regions only have one AD, if so... pay attention to Fault Domains).

-## Autoscale on

 Create an autoscaling configuration from the instance pool.

 ## Load Balancer

-Create a Load Balancer 100 Mbps on the same VCN, and public subnet, as the bastion host.
+Create a Load Balancer on the same VCN, and public subnet, as the bastion host.

 Don't add the backend configuration initially, we will do this later.